7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 13/exercise 2.md

 ```
 And if I need to run my program again, I can just hit the up arrow on my keyboard, which will scroll to the previous command, then I hit Return.
 No more typing in the shell!

-(Note that sometimes after running my shell script, the shell will be unresponsive, so I can't check `i()`.
+(Note that sometimes after running my shell script, the shell will be unresponsive, so I can't check `i()` or run `observer:start()`.
 If the shell is unresponsive after I run my shell script, and I need the shell to be responsive, then I create a function called `test_init()`, which just spawns my `test()` function; then I substitute the name `test_init` in place of `test` in my shell script.
 Just keep that in mind when you use the shell script.)